-20 Sep EMERGENCY TARP REPAIRS AND SCAMS
+20 Sep EMERGENCY ROOF REPAIRS AND INSURANCE SCAMS

-Most Emergency Tarp and Felt Repairs Are Not Even Being Performed Correctly by Actual Hands On Roofers!
+Most Emergency Tarp and Felt Repairs Are Not Even Being Performed Correctly!

 Sales People are not Roofers!

 This is a felt repair installed “incorrectly” behind a skylight.
 Because the felt was ran short and not installed far enough behind the top shingle layer, the water simply ran behind and underneath the felt, into the nail hole and leaked into the home.
 The homeowner stated the person that performed the emergency repairs was a commission sales person he had visited with a couple days prior.
 When he confronted the sales person about the leak damages, the sales rep admitted knowing nothing about performing real roof repairs.
 He was simply told by the roofing company that he worked for, to do free emergency repairs as a way to sell more jobs.